The Open Letter

 Dear Mr. Looney,

-Further to my letter dated 30.11.2020, which provided a detailed analysis of the reasons for proposing the closure of the Company due to its axiological groundlessness, I would like to reiterate my proposal, now supported by an alternative that would replace the activities you and your colleagues believe to be beneficial.
-Unfortunately, we often fail to entertain the idea that the world could be different – much better.
-In this search for more harmonious forms, I now offer, in exchange for the liquidation of the Company, its aesthetic analogue – its essential-semantic equivalent that reflects its essence in the critical mirror of artistic-philosophical reflection: the artworks I have created over the past few years while studying the Corporation from the inside.
-It was my artistic underground, from which I successfully evacuated two years ago via the Expression of Interests program.
+All too often, we fail to imagine that the world could be different – much better.
+In the search for more harmonious forms, I now offer, in exchange for the liquidation of the Company, its aesthetic analogue: an essential-semantic equivalent that reflects its nature in the critical mirror of artistic-philosophical reflection – namely, the artworks I created over the past few years while studying the Corporation from within.
+This was my artistic underground, from which I successfully emerged two years ago through the Expression of Interests programme.

-Can we make any effort to make a difference?
-I believe so.
-I already did – the effort of one person.
-The one an artist can make.
-Can you also make an effort?
-This is a case with a very difficult dichotomy, where one is a free artist, and the other is the head of a powerful empire, whose decision is a test of readiness to change something in this insanely complex world; and at the very least – an indicator of the attitude towards art, which appeals to making difficult decisions.
+Can you make an effort too?
+This is a case of a difficult dichotomy: on one side, a free artist; on the other, the head of a powerful empire.
+Your decision will serve as a test of your willingness to change something in this insanely complex world – and, at the very least, as an indicator of your attitude toward art, which calls for difficult decisions.

 Best regards,